-All of the above combinations and variations are common.
+All variations and combinations are common.

 Why does anxiety cause feeling faint?

-1. A part of this shunting action includes having blood rush to the brain so that we have more mental capacity to recognize and deal with the threat.
+A part of this shunting action includes having blood rush to the brain so that we have more mental capacity to recognize and deal with the threat.
 This pooling blood in the brain action can make a person feel faint or woozy.

 This increase in respiration and heart rate can also make a person feel dizzy, lightheaded, woozy, and faint.
 Again, many people experience these sensations when a stress response has been activated.

-For example, some people breathe to shallowly and quickly, which can cause hyperventilation (taking in too much oxygen), whereas others hold their breaths or breathe to slowly, which can cause hypoventilation (not taking in enough oxygen).
+For example, some people when anxious or stressed breathe to shallowly and quickly, which can cause hyperventilation (taking in too much oxygen), whereas others hold their breath or breathe to slowly, which can cause hypoventilation (not taking in enough oxygen).

 How to get rid of the feeling faint anxiety symptom?

 As your body recovers from the active stress response, this feeling faint symptom should subside and you should return to your normal self.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this feeling.

-Calm yourself down: Calming yourself down can end an active stress response, which can reverse the stress response changes.
+Calming yourself down can end an active stress response, which can reverse the stress response changes.
 As your body recovers from an active stress response, your body will return to normal functioning and eliminate any symptoms of an active stress response, including feeling faint.

 A relaxed breathing pattern is characterized as breathing somewhat more deeply and slowly.
 You don’t want to breathe too deeply, however, as that can exacerbate hyperventilation.
 But a more regulated and slower pattern can rebalance the CO2 in your blood.

 Eating smaller more frequent meals can stabilize blood sugar and prevent the body’s energy resources from running low.
 It’s wise to choose whole and healthy foods rather than fast or junk foods, as these will stabilize blood sugar whereas the latter have the potential to cause more blood sugar problems than they solve.

-Regular rest and relaxation: Regular rest and relaxation is a great stress reducer.
+Regular rest and relaxation is a great stress reducer.
 The less stressed the body becomes, the less likely it will send symptoms of stress, including feeling faint.